Updated January 18th, 2020

 If there is one award program that we didn’t want to get wrong, Singapore’s Krisflyer is it.
-It’s important because it’s one of only three programs in the world which is a transfer partner to all major transferable award currencies.
-The other two being Virgin Atlantic’s Flying Club and Air France/KLM’s Flying Blue.
-Of these three, only Singapore is a Skytraxx 5-star airline.
-Considering this, and the fact that it has multiple daily service to multiple US gateways, Singapore’s Krisflyer is arguably the most important Asian frequent flyer program to a US based traveler.
+It’s important because it’s one of only four programs in the world which is a transfer partner to all major transferable award currencies.
+The other three being Jetblue TruBlue, Virgin Atlantic’s Flying Club and Air France/KLM’s Flying Blue.
+Of these four, only Singapore is a Skytraxx 5-star airline.
+Considering this, and the fact that it has multiple daily service to several US gateways, Singapore’s Krisflyer is arguably the most important Asian frequent flyer program to a US based traveler.

-Despite some fantastic redemption values, it’s with a bit of regret that we’re only assigning an ACRV of $0.0087 per mile.
-As is often the case, availability really takes it’s toll.
+So, it’s with a bit of regret, that we’re only assigning an ACRV of .45¢ per mile.
+Despite some decent hypothetical redemption values, award availability has once again taken it’s toll.

 Despite average availability, there were some exceptional hypothetical redemptions.
 Our best for the month came from a first class award seat bookable on Air New Zealand for 152,500 Krisflyer miles + $111.13, the lowest price cash alternative was $10,148.
 This give us a redemption value of $0.0658.

 Sadly, there were no particularly high-value redemptions this month.
 Often times, carriers with low award availabilty will someone make up for this by offering ultra-high-value international premium-cabin award space at very reasonable mileage requirements.

 Our best for the month was a business-class seat between Kuala Lumpur(KUL) and Chicago(ORD).
 It was offered for 105,000 Krisflyer miles + $187.17 in cash.
 The lowest-priced cash alternative was $2,784, providing a redemption value of just 2.46¢ per mile.
 If this were typical redemption, it would be great.
 But because it’s an outlier, it’s bad.